Who We Are

 Takeia Garner-Kiett is the Director of Operations & Membership Services of The Anti-Fraud Coalition.
 Takeia is responsible for manning the day-to-day activities of the organization, including human resources, benefits, payroll administration, finances, risk management, accounts receivable and payable, endowment and funding operations, and is a liaison between the staff and TAF Coalition Board of Directors.
 Takeia also manages the membership side of the organization and plays an integral part in all member-related initiatives such as conference planning, database management, and fielding member inquires.
 Takeia joined TAF in February 2005 with a background in the legal and non-profit fields, with a specific expertise in association management and conference planning.
 Takeia earned her Bachelor of Arts from the University of Maryland, University College and lives in Maryland with her husband, two children, and feisty beagle.

 Director of Communications & Digital

-James King is the TAF Director of Communications and Digital.
+James King is the Director of Communications and Digital of The Anti-Fraud Coalition.
 James directs the organization’s strategic communications strategy and digital content.
 He also manages the TAF website, social media channels, weekly newsletter, blog, podcast, legal document database, membership database, printing, marketing, and virtual events.
 James began at TAF as the Communications and Digital Specialist in March 2019 with a background in digital strategy and communication.
 Prior to joining TAF, James worked at Indivisible, the Center for American Progress, Every Voice, and President Obama’s 2012 re-election campaign.
 He also served as a consultant for state and national progressive organizations.
 James graduated from Kent State University in 2013 and completed a postgraduate degree at the George Washington University in 2015.

 Public Interest Advocacy Fellow